 A student who wishes to appeal a decision regarding academic dishonesty must initiate that process within 14 calendar days of the date on which the electronic version of the letter from the Provost regarding the incident is sent to the student's Grand View e-mail address.
-The first section of the Academic Appeal Form, which identifies the reason for the appeal must be completed and hand delivered to the Executive Administrative Assistant of the Provost in the Office of the Provost and Vice President for Academic Affairs.
-This form and the complete appeal process can be located on myView > Academics > Registrar's Office > Forms > Academic Dishonesty Appeal Form.
+The first section of the Academic Appeal Form, which identifies the reason for the appeal must be completed and hand delivered to the Executive Administrative Assistant of the of the Dean's Office.
+This form and the complete appeal process can be located on myGVU > Academics and Advising Resources.